isaacfink21/biomehorizon/index.md

 ![](assets/pics/plot_nbands.png)

 We can also change the origin value, which defines the baseline (i.e. value=0, the base of the first positive band) of horizon subplots.
 The sample values for each OTU will then be centered to this origin.
 We can supply this either as a constant, to set a fixed origin value for all OTUs, or as a function that operates on sample values, to evaluate a unique origin for each panel.
-By default, the origin is calculated as the median of all sample values, so areas in blue reflect abundance above the median, while areas in red indicate OTU values below the median.

 ```
 ## Origin as the mean absolute deviation of sample values